Freehold Borough, New Jersey: Freehold divided

-Freehold s home to one of many Carnegie libraries, such as Freehold Public Library, which was built in 1904 from a $10,000 Carnegie grant.
+Freehold Public Library, a Carnegie library built in 1904.

 At the beginning of the 20th century, Freehold was an increasingly divided community.
 The issue of local tax dollars, used as funding for public works and infrastructure projects, was the primary point of contention.
 The Freeholders living in the downtown area, around the courthouse had very different ideas about how to spend public money compared to the Freeholders living in the surrounding farmland.
 Tension within the community increased greatly in 1916 when a severe polio epidemic swept through Freehold.

 After contentious public debate, a referendum was held to on the future of Freehold, and voters overwhelmingly decided to split the town into two separate municipalities.

 On April 15, 1919, Freehold Borough formally separated from Freehold Township.
 Freehold residents generally refer to the different municipalities simply as the Borough and the Township.
 The borough, the downtown area around the courthouse, retained all the existing government buildings around Court Street and Main Street.
 The borough also kept the designation as county seat.
 Freehold Township, the farming communities that surrounded the courthouse, set up a new city hall complex on Schanck Road.
 The township completely encircles the borough.
 On September 7, 1926, Freehold Borough annexed additional territory from the township.